 To release, first relax your ribcage, then take an inhale.

 Rest for a moment (particularly when just learning) and repeat when you are ready.

 To make your belly extra hollow while doing both uddiyana bandha and nauli kriya, suck up on your diaphragm.
 Do this as you lift and expand your ribcage.
 When it comes time to release, relax both your ribcage and your diaphragm and then take an inhale.

 Popping your Rectus

 The next stage of learning nauli kriya is to practice "popping" your rectus abdominus.

 Again, exhale all your air, then press your hands down against your thighs and lift your ribcage.
 Press your hands down against your legs to keep your ribcage pulled up.
 Then engage your abs as if to pull your sternum towards your pubic bone.
 But resist with your hands.

 If you are doing it right your rectus abdominus muscle will pop forwards.
-However your belly will be sucked in behind it from either side because of the vacuum you've created.
+However the sides of your belly will be sucked in behind because of the vacuum you've created.

 Release your rectus and relax for a few breaths (or more.)
 Then do the same thing again.

 To get your rectus to move in a churning action, swirl your ribcage from side to side.
 To make it look like your rectus abdominus is "churning" try moving your ribcage in a horizontal circle over your pelvis.
 Move it to the side, then back, then to the other side then forwards again.
 To keep your rectus popping, keep holding your breath out and keep your ribcage lifted by pressing your hands into your thighs.